Volt40/VCam/README.md

 # VCam
-A simple, light-weight computer vision class designed for use in OnBot java in the First Tech Challenge.
+A simple, light-weight computer vision class designed for use in OnBot Java in the First Tech Challenge.
 ## Setup
 Simply upload the VCam.java file onto OnBot Java (or paste it into the teamcode directory if you are working in Android Studios).
 ## Usage